 Varying interest rates

-Interest amounts are usually added to the total amount owing at the end of each month.
-Therefore, any interest that you pay on interest is known as “compound interest”.
+Interest amounts are usually added to the balance owing at the end of each month.

 If you borrow money, you must pay interest.
-But, if you invest money in a certificate of deposit, for example, you are the one who will receive interest.
-In the latter case, the investor is the lender and interest paid compensates for the fact that the investor can’t access the money while the borrower uses it.
+But, if you invest money in a certificate of deposit, for example, you’ll receive interest.
+In this case, the investor is the lender and the interest paid compensates for the fact that the investor can’t access the money while the borrower uses it.

-It is therefore the power of compound interest that allows investors to grow their savings.
-If the interest received is reinvested, it will also generate interest, which will grow savings grow over time.
+The power of compound interest is what allows investors to grow their savings.
+If you reinvest the interest you earn, this will also generate interest, which makes your savings grow over time.